KuabeM/stempel/README.md

   - `configure`: set some defaults for stempel and save them alongside the database file.
 Currently available:
     * number of months printed by the statistic command
+    * number of hours to work per day

 ### Options: